How to Ensure Your Student’s Special Needs are Being Met

 The overall school culture plays a big role in your child’s education.
 You can gauge the level of commitment to meeting special needs through the additional supports provided.
 Are there enough teacher’s aides in the classrooms?
 Does the school provide regular access to services such as speech pathology and psychologists?
 Are you informed about your student’s entitlements and funding arrangements?

 Does the school have high expectations for special needs students and encourage them to participate in all activities?
 Do they allow flexibility, such as providing a time-out area, for those who need a break from mainstream classes?
 Is bullying treated seriously and immediately dealt with?

 Your child’s happiness at school reveals a lot about the quality of education they are receiving.
 If they attend school without complaining and are generally motivated and content, it’s a good indication they are coping with the work and feel comfortable at school.

-When your child’s needs are being met you should notice positive changes in terms of their confidence, independence, organisational and social skills.
+When your child’s needs are being met you should notice positive changes in terms of their confidence, independence, organizational and social skills.
 If your student has regressed and become withdrawn, anxious or angry, they may be struggling in class and feel unsupported at school.

 If you’re dissatisfied with the education your special needs student is receiving, it may not be necessary to change schools.

 Speak to special needs coordinators, school psychologists, teacher’s aides and the principal for advice on how best to meet your child’s needs.

 If your child is in a mainstream classroom, they may benefit from some time in a special needs group, or with an aide for one-on-one attention.

 Some individual attention and support outside the classroom may be of great benefit to your student.